The Magic Flute

 Before the show

-Before the show, come in salle Bizet !
-The entrance is free of charge, on the day of the performance
+Come 45 minutes before the show, the entrance is free of charge, on the day of the performance

-Presentation of the production at 7.30pm with historical and musical descriptions (in french) with Agnès Terrier
+Presentation of the production with historical and musical descriptions (in french) with Agnès Terrier in the salle Bizet

 2 hour 40, including intermission